gabor-boros/questdb-stock-market-dashboard/README.md

 # [...]
 ```

-This snippet is a bit longer, though it has only one interesting part, `dcc.Interval`.
+This snippet is a bit longer, though it has only one interesting part,
+`dcc.Interval`.
 The interval is used to set up periodic graph refresh.

-We are close to the end of this tutorial, hold on!
+We are nearly finished with our application, but the last steps are to define

-Now, we are going to define two callbacks that will listen to input changes and the interval discussed above.
-The first callback is for generating the graph data and rendering the lines per stock symbol.
+two callbacks that will listen to input changes and the interval discussed
+above.
+The first callback is for generating the graph data and rendering the
+lines per stock symbol.

 ```python
 # [...]